V is

 while the x and y provide the context in which the rule may be applied.

-is only kn squares long, where n is the length of the input string and
+A Turing machine has an infinite supply of blank tape.
+A linear-bounded automaton (LBA) is a Turing machine whose tape is only kn squares long, where n is the length of the input string and k is a constant associated with the particular linear-bounded automaton.

-Theorem: A language is context-sensitive if and only if it is
+Theorem: A language is context-sensitive if and only if it is recognized by a nondeterministic linear bounded automaton.

 Deterministic linear bounded automata are somewhat less expressive.